mrshariati/FEMCorrosionSimulation/README.md

   sudo apt-get install build-essential software-properties-common
   ```
 - **MPI:** The basic Message Passing Interface (MPI) can be applied through two most common implementations:
     1. OPEN MPI which is the one we used.
 It is required to build PETSc.
-Although PETSc would install it itself if it is not existed in the system, this way by passing the version it is possible to use the latest version.
-In ubuntu 20.04.2 LTS the following command installs `Open MPI 4.0.3`.
+Although PETSc would install it itself if it is not installed on the system, installing from shell in ubuntu 20.04.2 LTS by the following command installs `Open MPI 4.0.3`.
+Installation from source is not recommended.
     ```shell
     sudo apt install openmpi-bin
     ```